tarantool/doc/doc/reference/reference_sql/sql.rst

 * in a tabular display, the column names are the headings
-* if the results of the SELECT are used when creating a new table (such as a view), then the column names in the new table will be the column names in the *select-list*.
+* if the results of the SELECT are used when creating a new table (such as a view), then the column names in the new table will be the column names in the *select list*.

 If ``[[AS] column-name]`` is missing, Tarantool makes a name equal to the expression, for example ``SELECT 5 * 88`` will cause the column name to be